Birdscaping: Grow Plants for Nesting Birds

 - Add a hedge along a boundary or your privacy fence.
 Include thorny shrubs, such as barberry, roses or flowering quince, to provide tempting nesting places for brown thrashers, gray catbirds, cardinals and others.

-- Plant evergreen shrubs and trees such as holly, rhododendron, and spruce to offer shelter from the weather in all seasons.
+- Plant evergreen shrubs and trees such as holly, rhododendron, and spruce to offer shelter from the weather.

 - Vary the height of your flower beds and boost their bird appeal by planting small trees—flowering crab, dogwood, redbud—right in the beds.